The Ultimate 4-Day Mallorca Getaway: Sun, Sea, and Spanish Splendor

 Top Things to Do in Palma de Mallorca

 Palma, Mallorca’s vibrant capital, is full of culture, history, and sea views.
 If it is your first time to the island (or your 5th), Palma has so much to offer.
-Here are the highlights you shouldn't miss:
+Here are the best things to do in Palma and highlights you shouldn't miss:

 La Seu Cathedral